-Sarangpur Hanuman Temple is one of the sacred and holy temples in Swaminarayan Sampraday which is created by guru Swaminarayan.
-It is situated in Sarangpur village of Ahmedabad district in Gujarat.
-There are thousands of hanuman temples all over the country and Lord Hanuman is always kept in the temples of Lord Ram and Lord Shiva.
-Lord Hanuman, the presiding deity of the temple is revered in the form of Kastbhanjan i.e. remover of sorrows.
+Sarangpur Hanuman Temple is considered to be one of the most sacred and holy temples in Swaminarayan Sampraday, created by Guru Swaminarayan.
+Situated in Sarangpur village of Ahmedabad district in Gujarat, here the presiding deity is the mighty Lord Hanuman who is revered in the form of Kastbhanjan i.e. remover of sorrows.

 Sarangpur Hanuman Temple Timings

-- Rajbhog is performed from 10.30 AM to 11.AM and the darshan are closed for it.
+- Rajbhog is performed from 10.30 am to 11 am and the darshan is closed for it.

-- The evening aarti is performed depending upon the sunsets evening timings followed by Thal for 30 minutes.
+- The evening aarti at Sarangpur Hanuman Temple is performed depending upon the sunsets.

 Sarangpur Hanuman Temple Food Timings